Police release images of witnesses ahead of assault probe

-Police investigating a series of assaults in Horwich have released images of three people they want to speak to in connection with the incident.
+Police investigating a series of assaults have released images of three people they want to speak to in connection with the incident.

 Shortly before 1am on Sunday December 30, a group of three men confronted the victims - two men and a woman – outside Night Bar Takeaway on Lee Lane, Horwich, Bolton.